 - Hypothesis testing - may be designed to allow clients to gather information to test the validity of thoughts, predictions, or beliefs.

 In essence, as long as a belief is clearly specified the evidence supporting it can be explored experimentally.
-Tests (experiments) are specified which can provide new information.
+Tests (experiments) are designed to provide clients with new information.
 This information may serve to confirm or disprove beliefs, or offer support in favour of one hypothesis over another.

 This Behavioral Experiment CBT worksheet guides you through the essential steps required to plan and evaluate behavioral experiments.
-It is well suited for planned experiments ("If I do X then Y will happen") but can equally be used for data gatheing ("If I ask X then I will learn Y").
+It is well suited for hypothesis testing / planned experiments ("If I do X then Y will happen") but can equally be used for data gatheing ("If I ask X then I will learn Y").